 How to prevent being defrauded:

 If you get a phone call like this, you will need to ask some probing questions – even at three o'clock in the morning – that only the real person would know.
 For example, ask them to confirm the last time they saw you or what nickname you call them by.
 You should also try calling or messaging someone closest to the person who is claiming to be calling you, so that you can verify the story.

 2. Be the one to ask the questions

 Don’t answer the ones they pose to you.
 These types of fraud calls trick the victim into providing information, which the fraudster then uses against the victim.
 Make sure you aren't offering names or confirming details that the fraudsters are prompting you to provide.
 If they really are who they say they are, they will be able to answer your questions.

 If you believe you've been a victim of the grandparent scam or any other type of financial fraud, the RCMP recommends you contact your financial institution immediately, report the incident to your local police and file a report with the Canadian Anti-Fraud Centre.

 4. Talk about it

 If you've fallen victim to the grandparent/emergency scam, or even received this type of call and immediately hung up – tell your story.
 The more people who know about it, the fewer chances fraudsters have to defraud people.
-While you may feel embarrassed, you are definitely not the first person who's been tricked by this type of scam.
+While you may feel embarrassed, you are not the first person who's been tricked by this type of scam.
 Sharing your story can help others avoid being scammed.